keikari/lbry-addon-test/README.md

 #### Known issues:
-- pages need to be reloaded after first launch
+- add-on page needs to be reloaded once after first launch
 - notifications get permanent when navigating to new page
 - floating player exists, but isn't that good
 - can't be installed(categories won't save and need to be reload on restart)